Estimated reading time: 1 minute 30 seconds

 Today, power has shifted to the consumer.
 In the pay-TV space, for example, we’re seeing record numbers of “cord cutters”—consumers cancelling subscriptions to cable and satellite in favor of over-the-top (OTT) streaming services.

 While this shift in consumer behavior hasn’t eliminated the need for traditional TV companies just yet, the rate of subscription growth is changing the face of the media market for good.
 And the effect it’s having on advertising revenues is noticeable.
-According to a report by the Video Advertising Bureau,1 in 2017 there were more than 14 million US households who only received content via OTT streaming services.
-This number is growing.

 Changing consumer behavior.

 Customers now consume what they want, when they want, on any device.
 Listening to podcasts and audio books, and time shifting—recording and storing programs digitally for playback—are standard practice.
 Binge-consumption of entertainment is becoming mainstream, especially among millennials and Generation Z consumers.

 Research from Accenture shows that millennials and Generation Z consumers often watch clips and user-generated content on their phones, and movies on their computers and TVs at the same time.2 For many people, “multiscreening” like this is the norm.

 Today, consumers demand more for less.
 They stream songs from Spotify and watch videos on YouTube instead of buying albums and DVDs.
 They opt for free news on Facebook or Snapchat instead of buying newspapers and weekly magazines.
 And they source video content through OTT services from the likes of Netflix, Hulu, NFL Network, Sling TV, and AT&T TV Now.